How to Create 3D Graphics for Game in Excel Using Formulas

 To determine the screen's height, you need to find the base of an isosceles triangle with a vertex angle of fov and a height of 1: recalling trigonometry, we get 2tan(fov / 2).
 Based on this, we can determine the size of one pixel on the screen:

-Next, by applying the rotation matrix to the vectors (0, 0, 1) and (0, 1, 0), we obtain the vectors u and v , which define the horizontal and vertical directions of the screen (to simplify calculations, they are also pre-multiplied by pixelSize):
+Next, by applying the rotation matrix to the vectors (0, 0, 1) and (0, 1, 0), we obtain the vectors and , which define the horizontal and vertical directions of the screen (to simplify calculations, they are also pre-multiplied by pixelSize):

 Thus, we now have all the components needed to find the direction of the ray coming from the camera and corresponding to the pixel with coordinates s, t